RegMix: Data Mixing Augmentation for Regression: Experiments

-We compare \method{} using the default MLP controller with \method{} that uses the RNN controller in Table~\ref{tbl:rnncontroller} using the {\sf NO2} and {\sf Product} datasets (the {\sf Bike} dataset results are similar and shown in Sec.~\ref{appendix:rnncontroller}).
+We compare \method{} using the default MLP controller with \method{} that uses the RNN controller in Table~\ref{tbl:rnncontroller} using the three real datasets.
 To clearly observe the RNN controller's performance depending on the example ordering in the RNN, we consider two scenarios where (1) the examples are ordered after dimensionality reduction to one dimension using PCA\,\citep{doi:10.1080/14786440109462720} and (2) the examples are ordered randomly.
 As a result, there is no significant difference in model performances among the three approaches, which suggests that any influence among examples when mixing with neighbors is either minor or difficult to capture.
-As discussed in Sec.~\ref{sec:controller}, we suspect that there is no easy way to model the influence by ordering the examples at least for our datasets.
+As discussed in Sec.~\ref{sec:controller}, we suspect that there is no easy way to model the influence by ordering the examples.
 Fig.~\ref{fig:validationaccuracy} shows that the reward trends for the two controllers are similar as well.
-However, using the MLP controller instead of the RNN controller improves the entire runtime by 7--33\%.